Battle of Tangier (1437): First relief army (September 30)

 Soon after the first assault, the first Moroccan relief troops arrived in Tangiers.
-A column of 300 elite Portuguese knights was sent to intercept them, but they were swiftly swept aside.
+A column of 300 elite Portuguese knights were sent to intercept them, but they were swiftly swept aside.
 Some 50 Portuguese knights were reduced, and the rest barely escaped.
 The death of several leading nobles caused some consternation in the Portuguese camp.

 On September 30, a larger Moroccan army appeared over the hills of Tangier.
 The Portuguese chroniclers, with probable exaggeration, claim it was composed of 10,000 horsemen and 90,000 foot Henry moved his army to a hillside, offering battle, but the Moroccans just held their position in the valley.
 After three motionless hours, Henry ordered the Portuguese to march against them and force the issue, but the Moroccans just retreated back up the hills, evidently wishing to hold the higher ground.
 Seeing their motion, Henry called off the attack, and returned with his troops back to the siege lines.
 The next day (October 1), much the same maneuvers were repeated, with the same results.

 On October 3, the dynamic changed slightly: The Moroccan army began a threatening march towards the siege lines.
 Henry quickly arrayed his troops in two lines.
 The Moroccans then suddenly halted.
 Henry seized the initiative and sent his stronger left wing, under Alvaro Vaz de Almada and Duarte de Menezes, to take a height on the Moroccan flank, and ordered his first line forward.
 Seeing the flanking maneuver, the Moroccans began to retreat.
 At that moment, the Tangier garrison burst out in a sortie against the siege camp, which was being held by a reserve force under Diogo Lopes de Sousa.
 Evidently, the Moroccans had hoped Henry's line would break back to rescue the camp, but Sousa's reserves successfully repelled the sally by themselves.
 The height taken and the Portuguese line advancing unabated, the Moroccans called a retreat and broke the engagement.

 The Portuguese counted this encounter as a victory.
 Soldiers reported seeing the vision of a white cross appear in the sky that very evening.